vitorodesouza/olx_scrapping/README.md

 - Provides a command-line interface for easy usage.
 - Supports scrapping by car brand and model.
 - Supports scrapping by a list of states.
+- Supports storing data directly into a PostgreSQL database.
 - Can initialize a new PostgreSQL database and table for storing data.
 - Follows the rules defined in `robots.txt` for web scraping.